Wednesday Partly cloudy. Winds E/NE 15 to 20 km/h becoming light in the early afternoon. Daytime maximum temperatures around 17.

-Saturday Mostly sunny.
-Slight (20%) chance of a shower in the far southwest.
-Light winds becoming N/NW 15 to 20 km/h during the morning then becoming light during the afternoon.
+Saturday Partly cloudy.
+Slight (20%) chance of a morning shower, mainly in the south.
+Winds W/NW 20 to 30 km/h tending W/SW 15 to 25 km/h during the morning then becoming light during the afternoon.

 - observations list type